davidkowalk/fitting_toolkit/README.md

 To install the current development version ahead of releases check out the development branches.
 | Branch          | Purpose
 |-----------------|-------------
-| development-1.0 | Bug fixes and documentation adding onto version 1.0.1
+| development-1.1 | Bug fixes and documentation adding onto version 1.1.0
-| development-1.1 | Development of new major features

 After downloading the desired version you can find the `fitting_toolkit.py` in the `src` folder and copy it into your project.